jackson8812/mpfu/README.md

 # MPFU
 Multi-Protocol File Uploader

-I am creating MPFU to learn Python.
-This is my first attempt at making something whole and useable (though maybe not useful).

-MPFU is cross-platform (Windows and Linux currently, macOS in the future?) and is capable of sending one or more files to multiple destination servers (from a text file or input manually) using different protocols for each connection, if desired.
+MPFU is a cross-platform (Windows and Linux currently, macOS in the future?) and is capable of sending one or more files to multiple destination servers (from a text file or input manually) using different protocols for each connection, if desired.

 #### Features:
 - **FTP, SFTP, SCP, SMB/CIFS, AWS S3 upload**